 Risk of infectious diseases during pregnancy

-Examples of infections that are harmful to babies include:
+Examples of infections that are harmful to pregnant women and unborn babies include:

-- rubella – can cause defects in the brain, heart, eyes and ears of the baby and increases the risk of miscarriage and stillbirth.
+- rubella – can cause defects in the baby's brain, heart, eyes and ears and increases the risk of miscarriage and stillbirth.

-- chickenpox – can cause defects in the brain, eyes, skin and limbs of the baby.
+- chickenpox – can cause defects in the baby's brain, eyes, skin and limbs.

 - measles – increases the risk of miscarriage, premature birth or stillbirth.